jdw1996/jdw1996.github.io/_src/2020-03-31-baseball-games-i-attended-in-2019.md

 Game four of the ALCS.
 I wasn't going to go, but my dad pointed out that I didn't know the next time I would be in New York to see a Yankees playoff game.
 There was supposed to be a game on October 16 but it got rained out, and so the second and third games in New York got pushed back a day.
-The Astros win put them up 3-1 in the series.
+The Astros win in this game put them up 3-1 in the series.
 I was cheering for the Astros at the time, as the evidence of their cheating in 2017 had not yet been widely publicized.
 If I went to an Astros vs Yankees game now, I don't think I'd be cheering for either side.